 |Long Duration (5 years and above)||Large Cap Funds||Multicap Funds||Mid Cap Funds, Small Cap Funds|

-After selecting the mutual fund category on the basis of your time horizon and risk tolerance, choose a mutual fund scheme within that category on the basis of the following factors:
+After selecting the mutual fund category on the basis of investment objective, time horizon and risk tolerance, choose a mutual fund scheme within that category on the basis of the following factors:

-It is equally important to assess how a mutual fund performs in comparison to its active peer group to get an holistic understanding of the fund’s performance.
+Another factor which is equally important to assess while selecting a mutual fund scheme is its performance in comparison to its active peer group.
+This helps in getting a holistic understanding of the fund’s performance.
 This comparison should only be among the same type of mutual fund schemes.
-For instance, a large cap equity mutual fund can only be compared with other large cap equity mutual funds and not against mid cap equity funds or debt funds.
-SEBI has defined different types of mutual funds in a circular issued in October 2017 and peer funds must be funds which fall within the SEBI-defined categories.
+For instance, a large cap equity mutual fund can only be compared with other large cap mutual funds and not against mid cap funds or debt funds.

 A good mutual fund is one which is able to generate good returns for its investors consistently over a period of time and not just whirlwind returns.
 The fund should be capable of providing consistent returns in both bullish and bearish periods of the stock market.